flaviostutz/monotag/README.md

                     to detected changes on path
   monotag version   Calculate and show next version, incrementing semver
-                    according to detected changes on path monotag notes     Calculate and show release notes according to detected commits in path monotag tag-git   Calculate next tag and tag it in local git repo monotag tag-push  Calculate next tag, git-tag and git-push it to remote
+                    according to detected changes on path monotag tag-git   Calculate next tag and tag it in local git repo monotag tag-push  Calculate next tag, git-tag and git-push it to remote